 It’s Highly Effective

-Facebook boasts so many activities, with upwards of 2.2 million active monthly users and upwards of 1.5 billion active daily users.
-It’s now grown, and it’s no longer just another social media network but a key part of many people’s lives.
+Facebook boasts so many activities, with upwards of 2.85 million active monthly users and upwards of 1.88 billion active daily users.
+It’s now grown to be a monster, and it’s no longer just another social media network but a key part of many people’s lives.

 And so long as we’re still riding the information era, the platform will remain with us, maintaining the same grip on almost all the major aspects of our daily lives.